andyblight/lottery/README.md

 ## TODO

+The ultimate goal is to predict big winners, getting wins with 4 balls or more.
+Work out a way to do this.
+Lotto is more complicated to predict as there are a number of ball sets in use.
+Maybe one of the smaller lotteries might be more use, Thunderball?

+Is date range in the output useful?
+Are the dates of the draws useful?

 Create several different ticket generation methods to evaluate using the scores.
-Each line generator creates one line that is addd to a ticket.
+Each line generator creates one line that is add to a ticket.
 Things to try:

 * Look at short term (less than n) results to pick up "hot" numbers.
 * Look at longer term (more than n) results for numbers that haven't  come up in a long time.